BKWLD/create-cloak-package/README.md

 # create-cloak-package

 Scaffolds a package intended for re-use in Cloak apps.
 See [Cloak Package Approach](https://bukwild.slab.com/posts/cloak-package-approach-arp4lcrr) for more info.
+This includes a functional demo project that you can use for building your package in isolation.

 ## Contributing